isomerpages/moe-fairfieldsec/_about-us/School Canteen Advertisement.md

 * Able to provide good service and quality food with prices determined in consultation with the school.

-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see link: (https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see [link] (https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).

 * Able to maintain high standard of food safety and personal hygiene.